 Sam Jeantel: All right, Brian, our time is almost up, but before you go, I just had one more question for you.
 How are you ensuring that those that take our certification courses can continue their learning journey?
 What other ways can they continue to implement what they’ve learned and develop those skills?

-Brian Hicks: One of the things at Coveros training that we really believe is that certification an important foundation for learning; it gives you those industry-standard techniques and vocabulary to be able to be able to grow.
-But your growth really gets accelerated, you need to get hands on experience.
+Brian Hicks: One of the things at Coveros training that we really believe is that certification provides that important foundation for learning; it gives you those industry-standard techniques and vocabulary to be able to grow.
+But your growth really gets accelerated when you get hands-on experience.
 So one of the things we’ve developed is complimentary training courses that combine some additional lecture-based courses with hands-on, deep-dive workshops to build on what you learn in the foundational classes.
 We organize those courses around what we call Learning Journeys.

 “…one of the things we’ve developed is complimentary training courses that combine some additional lecture-based courses with hands-on, deep-dive workshops to build on what you learn in the foundational classes.
 We organize those courses around what we call Learning Journeys.”